oracle-livelabs/database/kubernetes-for-oracledbas/lifecycle-adb/lifecycle-adb.md

 In this lab, you use the OraOperator to perform Lifecycle operations against an Oracle Autonomous Database (ADB).

-In order to manage the **AutonomousDatabase** type, the OraOperator has **Custom Controllers** to manage the  **AutonomousDatabase** type within the K8s cluster.
-These controllers act as "built-in SOPs" specifically designed for handling the  **AutonomousDatabase** resource.
+In order to manage the **AutonomousDatabase** type, the OraOperator has **Custom Controllers** to manage the  **AutonomousDatabase** type within the Kubernetes cluster.
+These controllers act as "built-in Standard Operating Procedures" specifically designed for handling the **AutonomousDatabase** resource type.

-The **Custom Controllers** provide a declarative API, allowing users to specify the desired state of the  **AutonomousDatabase** resource.
-They continuously monitor the current state of the resource and take actions to reconcile any differences between the desired state and the actual state.

-The actions that the AutonomousDatabase controller can perform includes:
+The actions that the OraOperator support for the AutonomousDatabase resource type includes:

 * Create an Autonomous Database
 * Manage ADMIN database user password